 Before offering on a property seek advice from a mortgage broker to find out how much you can borrow and get a Decision In Principle certificate.

-TIP: Don’t just talk to your existing lender, there are probably better mortgage rates available elsewhere.
+TIP: Don’t just talk to your existing lender as there are probably better mortgage rates available elsewhere.
 Use a mortgage broker who can look at a number of different lenders.
 We recommend Frog Financial Management of Rickmansworth who will be dedicated in finding you the best mortgage solution – www.frog-financial.co.uk/buyingahome

 Having researched the area and found your dream home ask the agent what other properties have recently sold that are comparable.